Exclusive: Amazon raises overtime pay for warehouse workers | MarketScreener

 This is the second time the e-commerce giant announced an improvement in pay for its workers in a week.
 On Monday, Amazon hiked the hourly rate for associates to $17 from $15 and announced plans to hire 100,000 warehouse and delivery workers in the United States as the virus outbreak boosts online orders.

-As the virus spreads across the United States, Amazon has offered unlimited unpaid time off to encourage employees to stay home if they don?t feel well.
-It has also staggered workers shifts and prohibited employees from sitting next to each other in the lunchroom to limit contact.
+Lawmakers have urged companies to do a better job protecting workers, especially those at warehouses and grocery stores who do not have the luxury of working from home and who are now on the frontlines battling against the further spreading of the virus.
+They bear a higher risk to their health while continuing to fulfil supplies Americans need to survive while staying indoors.

+"We continue to see increased demand from customers to have products delivered to support social distancing in their communities," Amazon wrote to employees.
+"Making that possible means that some of us must work to keep good flowing.?

-But four Democratic U.S. senators, including Cory Booker and Bernie Sanders on Friday expressed concern in a letter to Amazon's Chief Executive Jeff Bezos that the world?s largest online retailer has not taken enough measures to protect its warehouse staff.
-They specifically asked if the company would provide ?time-and-a-half? hazard pay for its workers.
+Just hours before Amazon's Saturday announcement, four Democratic U.S. senators, including Cory Booker and Bernie Sanders on Friday expressed concern in a letter to Amazon's Chief Executive Jeff Bezos that the world?s largest online retailer has not taken enough measures to protect its warehouse staff.
+They specifically asked if the company would provide ?time-and-a-half? hazard pay for its workers. {nL1N2BE02N]

+Other businesses have also acted.
+HEB, a Texas-based grocery chain with 140,000 employees in Texas and New Mexico on Friday said it raised workers? pay by $2 an hour through April 12 that went into effect on Monday.

+Amazon has offered unlimited unpaid time off to encourage employees to stay home if they don?t feel well, which could contribute to higher-than-usual absence rate in the warehouses.
+It has also staggered workers shifts and prohibited them from sitting next to each other in the lunchroom to limit contact.

 Amazon on Thursday reported its first warehouse employee in the United States tested positive for the virus, forcing the company to temporarily shutter a warehouse in New York.